MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/ad-languages.md

 |Italian|FreeQuote|
 |Norwegian|FreeTrial|

-Starting January 2020, nine action types are deprecated.
+As of January 2020, nine action types are deprecated.
 For example, if you set the action type to "Browse" no error will be returned, but "LearnMore" is the effective value that will be stored and returned when retrieving the action ad extension.
 Your application should use the replacement values instead of the deprecated values.

 |Deprecated Action Type|Replacement Action Type|
 |-----|-----|